serengetijade/Project_ASP.NET_EF_Website/README.md

 https://github.com/serengetijade/Project_ASP.NET_EF_Website/blob/4a5da55471a204024df5d4685a12a49ed418249a/Blog/Controllers/BlogPhotosController.cs#L176-L194

 ## Customized Index, Edit, Delete Views to Render Images
 In order to render the uploaded blog photos on the [index](https://github.com/serengetijade/Project_ASP.NET_EF_Website/blob/main/Blog/Views/BlogPhotos/Index.cshtml#L91) page, the default template code was replaced with customized HTML and CSS.
 Each record (each uploaded blog photo) was looped through and displayed as a unique card with CSS hover effects and links to Details, Edit, and Delete pages.
 In order for the images to render, the Url.Action helper method was utilized to call the byteToImage method, described above, to convert the byte array back to an image so that it correctly renders in the view.
 The Details, Edit, and Delete pages were likewise adjusted to be able to render the image, so instead of the long, intelligible byte array, the image is displayed.
+The Index page for the blog photos required a total overhaul of the styling to present images as cards that display text, links, and buttons when hovered.

 Replace the default links with Url.Action references: https://github.com/serengetijade/Project_ASP.NET_EF_Website/blob/d4ea26a2dba10de060145f0539ee92fd72373520/Blog/Views/BlogPhotos/Index.cshtml#L91